-Fiona Barnes is the Director of the Center for Management Communication at the University of Florida's Warrington College of Business Administration where she teaches professional communication to undergraduates and graduate students.
+Fiona Barnes is the Director of the Management Communication Center at the University of Florida's Warrington College of Business where she teaches professional communication to undergraduates and graduate students.
 Dr. Barnes received a Ph.D. from the University of Wisconsin-Madison and has over 20 years' experience teaching writing on two continents.
 She has developed and taught writing courses and workshops for students and professionals in the fields of engineering, medicine, psychology, business, and chemistry.
 Dr. Barnes can be heard on NPR in "Recess!" a radio show about children's literature and culture.

 Management Communication, Intercultural Communication

 Associate Professor, Management Communication

 Professor Douglas uses research in neuroscience, clinical psychology, organizational behavior, and psycholinguistics to teach professional writing in the undergraduate, masters, and MBA programs.
 Her current research relies on schema theory and cognition to understand the adoption and uptake of innovations.
 An eleven-year veteran of advertising agencies in New York and London, Douglas has also worked as a sociologist and an English professor prior to her arrival at the Warrington College of Business.
 She has published over 30 articles in nine different fields and has received grants from National Science Foundation and National Institutes of Health.
 Jane Douglas won the MBA Option B Outstanding Core Faculty award, as well as the college's award for Excellence in Graduate Teaching for 2012.